 As the numbers of CRD cases increase every year, investigating the potential association with climate change is of the utmost importance.
-This review aims to assess literature on the effect of air pollution when modified by temperature on respiratory mortality and respiratory hospital admissions (RHA).
+This review aims to assess literature on the effect of air pollution when modified by air temperature on respiratory mortality and respiratory hospital admissions (RHA).

 2. Materials and Methods